 As Jordan illustrates, "things have come full circle for us".
 What started out as a hobby project - making props and replicas from video games - has turned into a business that works together with big video game companies to make props for these games.
 The models that Henchmen Props makes are used in trailers and in-game videos, thus actually becoming part of the game and the world that its developers have created.
 According to Jordan, the most rewarding part of his work is seeing the video game's designers hold the tangible version of their models in their hands and seeing the result of their countless design hours and effort.

-Seeing people's faces light up and really recognise the characters that they've had their hands on for months or years designing just puts smiles on all our faces
+Seeing people's faces light up and really recognize the characters that they've had their hands on for months or years designing just puts smiles on all our faces

 3D printing can be used to redesign workflows and reconsider existing processes.
 When asking Jordan about his views on 3D printing in the fabrication industry, he replied; "everyone from big effects shops to sole hobbyists can introduce it into their workflow to drastically impact what can be created".
 Curious to find out in which other fields 3D printing can make a difference?
 Visit our Explore pages below: